 The selected alumni and their preliminary topics are:

 Javlon Juraev 2017, Tajikistan: "Distribution of Renewable Energy Resources vs. Fossil Fuel Reserves across Countries"

 Faruh Kuziev 2015, Tajikistan: "Museums, Memory and Meaning-Creation: (Re)constructing the Tajik Nation"

 Aiperi Otunchieva 2012, Kyrgyzstan: "Renewable Energy in the Former Soviet Union"

 Farkhod Aminjonov 2009, Uzbekistan: "Energy Security, Political and Socio-Economic Dimensions of Hydro-balancing in Central Asia"

-Daniyar Moldokanov 2013, Kazakhstan: "Big Powers in Central Asia: Economic Dimension"
+Daniyar Moldokanov 2013, Kyrgyzstan: "Big Powers in Central Asia: Economic Dimension"

 Harry Roberts 2016, UK: "Energy in the Caspian Region"